Logo

 Once a cloud provider user is set and the package is installed you'll need to grab the GeoJSON region you want (you can get it from the super-cool tool geojson.io) and change the config files.

-aoi.geojsonand store it in the folder you just created. - Open the
+1. Save the region GeoJSON as aoi.geojson and store it in the folder you just created.

 The important here is to set the dataset_name to <your_region_name>, define the start_date and end_date for your revisits, your constellations and the tasks to be run (you would want to run the build only one time and the comment it out.)